- User Guide

 - Once the user is created, you will see a confirmation window.
 Click "Show User Security Credentials" in this window, that will shows you the "Access Key ID" and "Secret Access Key":

 - Copy these keys and paste them into "FV WordPress Flowplayer Settings" -> "Amazon S3 Protected Content" on your website in a new browser tab.
-We will also need to bucket name, we create that in next section of this guide:
+You will also need Amazon bucket name and the location of your bucket which we will create in next section of this guide:

 - Now that you have stored the keys, you can go back to your "Create User" dialog and click "Close Window".
 There will be one more confirmation window - it warns you that it's very important that you store these credentials, as you won't be able to get them later.
 You will have to create a new set of access keys for the user if you have lost these.